killacan/python-llamachop-bot/README.md

 - first time you connect to the bot, it requires you to sign in to a twitch account as authorization.
 After this access token times out, it will fail to connect.
 You have to delete user_credentials.json to fix this.
 I am working on a fix for this.

 ## Planned Features

 - Add a way to connect to an API to run the model.
 - allow the bot to be used in multiple channels at once.
+- fine tune my own model to be used for the bot.